-- The field measurements were conducted from 4 September to 15 October 2013.
-The chemical compositions of non-refractory submicron aerosol (NR-PM1) species including organics (Org), sulfate (SO4), nitrate (NO3), ammonium (NH4) and chloride (Cl) were measured in situ by an Aerodyne ACSM (Ng et al., 2011b).
-A PM{2.5} cyclone (Model: URG-2000-30ED) was supplied in front of the sampling line to remove coarse particles larger than 2.5 μm.
-The ambient air was drawn inside the room through a 1/2 inch (outer diameter) stainless steel tube using an external pump (flow rate is ~ 3 L min-1).
+The field measurements were conducted from 5 September to 15 October 2013.
+All the instruments were placed in an air-conditioned room with the temperature maintaining at \sim 23 °C. The chemical compositions of non-refractory submicron aerosol (NR-PM1) species including organics (Org.), sulfate (SO4), nitrate (NO3), ammonium (NH4) and chloride (Cl) were measured in situ by an Aerodyne ACSM (Ng et al., 2011b).
+A PM{2.5} cyclone (model URG-2000-30ED) was supplied in front of the sampling line to remove coarse particles larger than 2.5 μm.
+The ambient air was drawn inside the room through a 1/2 inch (outer diameter) stainless steel tube using an external pump (flow rate is $\sim 3 L \min^{-1}$).
+The sampling height is approximately 2 m, and the particle residence time in the sampling tube is \sim 5 s.
 A silica gel diffusion dryer was then used to dry aerosol particles before sampling into the ACSM.
-After passing through the aerodynamic lens, aerosol particles are focused into a narrow particle beam in the vacuum chamber, and then flash vaporized and ionized at a heated surface (~ 600 °C).
-The positive ions generated are finally - 25 ized and ionized at a heated surface (~ 600 °C).
+After passing through a 100 μm critical orifice, aerosol particles between 30 nm and 1 μm are focused into a narrow particle beam via the aerodynamic lens in the vacuum chamber, and then flash vaporized and ionized at a heated surface (~ 600 °C).
 The positive ions generated are finally analyzed by a commercial quadrupole mass spectrometer.
-In this study, the mass spectrometer of ACSM was operated at a scanning rate of $500 \text{ ms} \text{ amu}^{-1}$ from m/z 10 to 150.
-The time resolution is approximately 15 min by alternating 6 cycles between the ambient air and particle-free air.
+In this study, the mass spectrometer of ACSM was operated at a scanning rate of 500 ms per amu from m/z 10 to 150.
+The time resolution is approximately 15 min, by alternating six cycles between the ambient air and particle-free air.
 The detailed operation of ACSM has been given in Sun et al. (2012).